uikit/uikit-site/docs/pages/drop.md

 <div uk-drop></div>
 ```

-**Note:** The Drop component has no default styling.
+**Note** The Drop component has no default styling.
 In this example, we've used a card from the [Card component](card.md) for visualization.
 A button toggles the drop.

 ```example
 <button class="uk-button uk-button-default">Hover</button>